 Essentially, a decoder-only Transformer model transforms data from any modality into KVCache, positioning it as a central element in LLM serving optimizations.
 These optimizations include, but are not limited to, caching, scheduling, compression, and offloading.
 KVCache.AI is a collaborative endeavor with leading industry partners such as Approaching.AI and Moonshot AI.
 The project focuses on developing effective and practical techniques that enrich both academic research and open-source development.

-Mooncake is the serving platform for Kimi, a leading LLM service provided by Moonshot AI.
+Mooncake is the serving platform for Kimi, a leading LLM service provided by MadSys, Moonshot AI et.al.

 A Flexible Framework for Experiencing Cutting-edge LLM Inference Optimizations.